ansys/pyensight/doc/source/getting_started/index.rst

    from ansys.pyensight.core import LocalLauncher session = LocalLauncher().start()

-The preceding code looks for a local Ansys software installation to use to launch an EnSight instance on the local system.

 Optionally, you can start an EnSight Docker container by using code like this: